Highlights on day five of the Commonwealth Games

 0945 AUSTRALIANS SECURE ONE-TWO-THREE IN 200M BACKSTROKE

-Australian swimmer Mitch Larkin took his third gold of the Games with a time of one minute, 56.10 seconds in the men’s 200 meters backstroke final, ahead of team mates Bradley Woodward and Josh Beaver.
+Australian swimmer Mitch Larkin took his third gold of the Games with a time of one minute, 56.10 seconds in the men’s 200 metres backstroke final, ahead of team mates Bradley Woodward and Josh Beaver.

 England gymnast Nile Wilson won his fifth medal at Gold Coast after securing top spot in men’s horizontal bar.